Tuesday, September 13, 2016

 For an enhanced experience, listen to this piece while reading the post below.

 Sometimes it feels that things have changed when they really haven't.
-It’s still the same smokey foreground down at the shore; you were just away from its pungent, sewage-ridden aroma for a good while.
-On the other side of the island, the faithful continued to wail over a long-lost martyr, but you stopped believing in the old legends.
-Meanwhile, reality lay in the form of trafficked sex workers loitering the length of Exhibitions Avenue and its many shady motels, and they have only become younger and pricier, peddling pennies from patrons boasting hefty amounts of disposable income; the would-be johns usually hail from Saudi Arabia, where deprivation is rampant and money flows incessantly.
+It’s still the same smoky foreground down at the shore; you were just away from its pungent, sewage-ridden aroma for a good while.
+On the other side of the island, the faithful continued to wail over a long-lost martyr, but you stopped believing in the old legends and tales.
+Meanwhile, reality lay in the form of trafficked sex workers loitering the length of Exhibitions Avenue and its many shady motels, where the women have only become younger and pricier, peddling from patrons boasting hefty amounts of disposable income; the would-be johns usually hail from Saudi Arabia, where deprivation is rampant and money flows incessantly.

 To Dishdasha, the only half-decent spots in that stretch of road were the National Bookshop, where she spent a good deal of her younger years perusing a multitude of titles—many of which were prohibited in her home nation—and the Kudu breakfast joint where she enjoyed pancakes and scrambled eggs without having to endure the sight of a thick wall segregating her from single-male citizens.
 Alas, that branch ceased to exist in recent years, and along with it, the memories.